Roms-lab/Rusty-Games/README.md

 # Rusty-Games

-Games built in rust.
-Idk what else to say :/
+**All rust games are built in 100% rust inside the Rust Games folder**